KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

     }
 ```

-The above code example will create a Vulkan instance with the API version and instance extensions required by the profile (unless the application overrides any of them as explained later).
+The above code example will create a Vulkan instance with the API version and instance extensions required by the profile (unless the application overrides any of them, as explained later).

-Make sure to set the `apiVersion` in the `VkApplicationInfo` structure at least to the minimum API version required by the profile, as seen above, to ensure the right Vulkan API version is used.
+Make sure to set the `apiVersion` in the `VkApplicationInfo` structure at least to the minimum API version required by the profile, as seen above, to ensure the correct Vulkan API version is used.

-Once a Vulkan instance is created, the application can check whether individual physical devices support the profile in question as follows:
+Once a Vulkan instance is created, the application can check whether individual physical devices support the selected profile as follows:

 ```C++
     result = vpGetPhysicalDeviceProfileSupport(instance, physicalDevice,